michaelrauscher/flyalyzer/README.md

 # Flyalyzer

-Flyalyzer is a self-contained MATLAB program for extracting kinematic parameters from videos of insects in tethered flight.
+Flyalyzer is a self-contained MATLAB program for kinematic analysis of insects in tethered flight.